pycon-mentored-sprints/mentored-sprints-website/mentor_resources.rst

 - We understand that setting up local environment can be time consuming, and the steps can vary from one project to another.
-To help the event more successful, we recommend that you include detailed setup instruction in your project's contributing guideline by **April 3rd**.
-This will give the attendees enough time to get set up before PyCon.
+To help the event more successful, we recommend that you include detailed setup instruction in your project's contributing guidelines before the event.
+This will give the attendees enough time to get set up before the sprint.

 - We also recommend that you prepare at least **5 beginner-friendly issues** to be worked on during the sprint.
 Here are some ideas to get you started: